NipahDevTeam/Nipah--Anime/README.md

 ## What is Nipah!
 Anime?

 Nipah!
 Anime is a **desktop client** for anime and manga fans who want everything in one place — streaming, reading, progress tracking, and AniList sync — without opening a browser.
-Built with Go, React, and Wails, it runs as a native Windows app with a polished bilingual UI designed for both Spanish-speaking and English-speaking audiences.
+Built with Go, React, and Wails, running on both Windos and Linux with a polished bilingual UI designed for both Spanish-speaking and English-speaking audiences.

 > **Watch anime.
 Read manga.
 Track everything.
 Sync with AniList.
 All from your desktop.**